Daniel J. Frey

 The other is responsible for all your problems.

-I'm here to say that's a load of horse manure.
+I'm here to say that's a load of horse shit.

 It may grow roses, but it's hard to swallow.

-This division, sewed by these opportunists pushes the buttons of the disenfranchised.
+This division, sewn by these opportunists, pushes the buttons of the disenfranchised.

-You tell a generational factory worker their job is now gone because those union people asked for too many benefits when the truth is the owner of the company whose God is profit moved the company to maximize their board's profit share.
+You tell a generational factory worker their job is now gone because those union people asked for too many benefits when the truth is the owner of the company, whose God is profit, moved the company to maximize their investor's profit share.

 It has been the same damn story for all of human history.